Written by Team Farallon | November 14, 2018

 The State Courts handle all other cases.
 The State Courts are divided into several different courts that handle different types of cases.
 They are:

-Once a decision in the State courts has been made, the parties have an opportunity to contest the outcome by going through an appeals process that will be heard by the High Court.
+Once a decision in the State courts has been made, the parties in the civil litigation cases have an opportunity to contest the outcome by going through an appeals process that will be heard by the High Court.
 From the decision of the High Court, parties may seek further appeal by going to the Court of Appeal, unless the claims are barred from appeal under the law

-Both the High Court and the Court of Appeal form the Supreme Court.
+Both the High Court and the Court of Appeal form the Supreme Court of Singapore.

 For more information about the Singapore Court System, please visit: https://www.statecourts.gov.sg/